 Download the Chrome policy file from Duo.
 The downloaded file's name will be similar to

 Extract the LGPO.exe executable from the zip file downloaded in step 1 and copy it and the .pol file downloaded in step 2 to your LANDESK distribution files shared directory.

-Create a batch file for deployment that contains the following lines (replace the .pol and .exe file names in the example with your actual files's names):
+Download the duo_chrome_configuration.bat script file from the "Download the Deployment Files" section of your LANDESK Management Suite management integration in the Duo Admin Panel or create a batch file for deployment that contains the following lines (replace the .pol and .exe file names in the example with your actual file names):